Abdi-Adan/stormtracker/README.md

 - [x] The ability to get extra information about a specific location (Day forecast and 5 day forecast)
 - [ ] The ability to view a list of favourite weather locations

+For testing purposes, build this application in debugging mode to be able to view the weather forecast.